cstanley99/Coffee-Market-Analysis/README.md

 ### Elaborate on the questions you asked, describing what kinds of data you needed to answer them and where you found it. ###
 ##### Answer Here #####

-# Price Section - Insert Name Here #
+# Price Section - Gerardo Gomez #

 ## Data Cleanup & Exploration ##
 ### Describe the exploration and cleanup process.
 Discuss insights you had while exploring the data that you didn't anticipate.
 Discuss any problems that arose after exploring the data, and how you resolved them.
 Present and discuss interesting figures developed during exploration, ideally with the help of Jupyter Notebook. ###
 ##### Answer Here #####

-# Production Section - Insert Name Here #
+# Production Section - Charlie Stanley #

 # Data Cleanup & Exploration #
 ### Describe the exploration and cleanup process.
 Discuss insights you had while exploring the data that you didn't anticipate.
 Discuss any problems that arose after exploring the data, and how you resolved them.
 Present and discuss interesting figures developed during exploration, ideally with the help of Jupyter Notebook. ###
 ##### Answer Here #####

-# Consumption Section - Insert Name Here #
+# Consumption Section - Satya Adusumilli #

 # Data Cleanup & Exploration #
 ### Describe the exploration and cleanup process.
 Discuss insights you had while exploring the data that you didn't anticipate.
 Discuss any problems that arose after exploring the data, and how you resolved them.
 Present and discuss interesting figures developed during exploration, ideally with the help of Jupyter Notebook. ###